SatheeshkumarG215/14-18sept-WeeklyAss-/README.md

 # 14-18sept-WeeklyAss-
-Totally 5 Topics have been Covered by the end of 18-09-2020.
+Totally 8 Topics have been Covered by the end of 19-09-2020.
 And the Concepts are
-Basics-->GameObjects and Scripts,Building a Graph,Mathematical Surfaces,Constructing a Fractal
+Basics-->GameObjects and Scripts,Building a Graph,Mathematical Surfaces,Constructing a Fractal,Frames Per Second
-Movements-->Sliding A Shpere
+Movements-->Sliding A Shpere,Physics
+Object Management-->Persisting Objects